cgrymala/post-content-shortcodes/readme.txt

 == Changelog ==

+= 0.5.5 =

+* Fixes issue that stopped widgets from working in WordPress 4.3

 = 0.5 =

 * Fixes error when used in some multisite/non-multisite instances, due to improper checking for multisite